Feature request #8725

 Thank you very much!

-#93 Updated by Bo Victor Thomsen almost 11 years ago
+#93 Updated by Bo Victor Thomsen about 11 years ago

 Yes, I did use your latest version of QGIS.
 The drawing sped of QGIS with the postgis dataprovider is now compareable with MapInfo using it's native file format (Same dataset 1.3 mill. polygons, MapInfo w. tabfile: 8 seconds, QGIS w.
 Postgis: 10 seconds)